 Homeless Services is responsible for coordinating rapid rehousing and permanent supportive housing by ensuring that referral applications have been completed and all documentation required has been attached in HMIS.
 HSD is not responsible for the accuracy of the application.
-The receiving provider will be responsible for accuracy of all documentation and ensuring the referral meets program eligibility requirements.
+The receiving provider will be responsible for the accuracy of all documentation and ensuring the referral meets program eligibility requirements.
 Additionally, Homeless Services is responsible for ensuring that the next scheduled household is taken off the By Names List (BNL) based on the prioritization assessment tool.
-In instances where there are specialized programs (i.e., EHVP) HSD may be required to check for accuracy.